Ryan Estabrooks's Posts

 I think it’s probably my favorite sci-fi film of all time.
 It’s definitely a movie that just has all of the classic elements in it plus the insane action sequences helped.

-Assassination Of Jesse James by the Coward Robert Ford about 4 years ago
+Assassination Of Jesse James by the Coward Robert Ford almost 5 years ago

 Love this movie, so glad to have it on HD-DVD.
 Some people find it boring but I was interested the entire way through.
 The scene at the end where the title of this movie comes true, my God it’s so perfectly built up.
 The whole time all 3 were in the room and everyone knew what was going on, it was just really intense and I loved it.